castacks/alfa-dataset-tools/alfa-python/README.md

 For more information about the dataset and the tools for the other programming languages, please refer to the *README.md* file provided in the parent folder of this repository.

-For more information about the source code structure please refer to the *README.md* provided in alfa-cpp folder.
+For more information about the source code structure please refer to the *README.md* provided in the `alfa-cpp` folder.

 ## Building the code